 (D) The director determines, with respect to any type of source containing more than one hundred eighty -five becquerels ( 0.005 microcurie) of americium-241, or radium-226 that:

 (1) The method of incorporation and binding of the americium-241 or radium-226 in the source is such that the americium-241 or radium-226 will not be released or be removed from the source under normal conditions of use and handling of the source; and

-(2) The source has been subjected to and has satisfactorily passed the prototype tests prescribed by rule 3701:1-46-46 of the Administrative Code.
+(2) The source has been subjected to and has satisfactorily passed the prototype tests prescribed in paragraph (E) of this rule.